Alzheimer's Disease

 Alzheimer's Disease Overview

-Alzheimer’s Disease is a progressive (worsens over time) brain disease that slowly destroys memory and thinking skills.
+Alzheimer’s disease is a progressive brain disease that worsens over time and slowly destroys memory and thinking skills.
 It is the most common cause of dementia among older people.
 While most people with Alzheimer’s are 65 or older, it is not a normal part of aging and occasionally occurs in younger people.

 Alzheimer’s is a slow-to-develop disease with three distinct phases:

-- Stage 1 is an early, preclinical stage with no symptoms
+- Stage 1 is an early, preclinical stage with no apparent symptoms but memory lapses may begin during this timeframe.

-- Phase 3 is the final stage of severe impairment
+- Phase 3 is the final stage characterized by severe impairment that requires extensive care.

-Wellstar neurologists are expert in diagnosing Alzheimer’s Disease and helping patients and families manage the symptoms and stress that can be part of a diagnosis.
-Our doctors work collaboratively to identify the best treatment options for each patient, including innovative approaches and medications.
+Wellstar neurologists are experts in diagnosing Alzheimer’s and helping patients and families manage the symptoms and stress that can be part of a diagnosis.
+Our doctors work together to identify the best treatment options for each patient, including innovative approaches and medications.

 Symptoms

-Symptoms can vary considerably from patient to patient.
+Symptoms can vary considerably from person to person.
 According to The Alzheimer’s Association there are 10 primary warning signs:

-- Challenges in planning or solving problems, or changes in the ability to develop and follow a plan or work with numbers.
-Examples are difficulty following a familiar recipe or managing monthly bills.
+- Challenges in planning or solving problems, or changes in the ability to develop and follow a plan or work with numbers such as difficulty following a familiar recipe or managing monthly bills

-- Confusion with time and place.
-Losing track of dates, seasons and the passage of time, or forgetting where you are and how you got there.
+- Confusion with time and place, including losing track of dates, seasons and the passage of time, or forgetting where you are and how you got there

-- Trouble understanding visual images and spatial relationships.
-People may have trouble reading, judging distance and determining color or contrast.
-They may not recognize their own reflection.
+- Trouble understanding visual images and spatial relationships like trouble reading, judging distance, determining color or contrast, or not recognizing yourself

-- Problems with words in speaking or writing.
-People with Alzheimer’s may have trouble following or joining a conversation.
-They may struggle with vocabulary or call things by the wrong name.
+- New problems with words in speaking or writing, like trouble following or joining a conversation or finding the right words

-- Misplacing objects and losing the ability to retrace steps.
-Patients may put things in unusual places and may accuse others of stealing.
+- Misplacing things and losing the ability to retrace steps and accusing others of stealing as a result

-- Decreased judgement.
-Those with Alzheimer’s may use poor judgement when dealing with money or pay less attention to grooming.
+- Decreased or poor judgement, for example, when dealing with money or paying less attention to grooming

 Risk Factors

-Though the exact causes of Alzheimer’s Disease are not known, Wellstar doctors agree with experts who believe it is caused by complex interactions among genes and other risk factors.
+Though the exact causes of Alzheimer’s disease are not known, experts believe it is caused by complex interactions among genes and other risk factors.
 Age is the primary risk factor.

 Family history can be a risk factor for early-onset Alzheimer’s (diagnosed before age 65).
 Additionally, there may be a link between serious head injury and future development of Alzheimer’s.